Brilliantcrank/airbag-industries/_posts/2004-03-09-standard-angst.md

-<div class="quote">“I like winning design awards and creating attention”, says Purgason, “but I like it more when the client comes back and says that sales went up 200% and I know I did a good job.”</div>Toddâ€™s focus reminds me of another well known design shop, [37 Signals](http://www.37signals.com).
+> “I like winning design awards and creating attention”, says Purgason, “but I like it more when the client comes back and says that sales went up 200% and I know I did a good job.”

+Todd’s focus reminds me of another well known design shop, [37 Signals](http://www.37signals.com).
 At the 2002 South by Southwest conference 37 Signals gave a presentation on the opening night.
 While highlighting some of the work done by the company, Jason would point out that the design had resulted in some form of measurable success (increase sales or traffic by X%).
 For each project, he was able to identify what their work had done to improve the bottom line of the client.

 Design is only part of the economic success of a website as a whole, but it’s still vital to that success.
-I don’t care how much you want to make a site conform to web standards, or do something ultra cool with style switchers; unless it achieves a measurable amount of success, itâ€™s all pie in the sky.
+I don’t care how much you want to make a site conform to web standards, or do something ultra cool with style switchers; unless it achieves a measurable amount of success, it’s all pie in the sky.